January Gardening Tips and To-Dos for the Pacific Northwest

 Bare-Root Roses

-Start planting bare-root roses in the garden during the winter months, as early as late January through March.
+Start planting bare-root roses in the garden during winter, as early as late January through March.

 Bare-Root Fruit Trees